 This conservation site is dedicated to helping homeowners associations, businesses and multifamily properties reduce water consumption.
 Generally, the biggest expense of a HOA is water and landscaping.
 So jump in and get some ideas for saving money and water!

-To assist our non-residential customers with saving water, the City of Mesa is offering a Grass-to-Xeriscape rebate, funded through a grant from the U.S. Bureau of Reclamation.
-When a non-residential customer applies to remove 10,000 square feet or more of established and living grass and plans to replace it with a water-thrifty landscape, the project may qualify to receive a $5,000 rebate from the City of Mesa.
-Funds are limited and are on a first-come, first-served basis.
-The requirements of the grant have been updated, see the link for more details.
-Please contact Becky Zusy at (480) 644-3058 or email@example.com for more information and to ensure availability of funds.
+To assist our non-residential customers with saving water, the City of Mesa is offering a Grass-to-Xeriscape incentive.
+Applications are being accepted now!
+Non-residential customers who apply to remove 10,000 square feet or more of established and living grass and plan to replace it with a water-thrifty landscape may qualify to receive an incentive from the City of Mesa.
+The requirements are available at the link below.
+Please contact Becky Zusy at (480) 644-3058 or firstname.lastname@example.org for more information.

 Rebates & Water Saving Programs